Supported Accommodation and Care Homes

 For people who are more dependent and need a significant amount of support there are Sheltered Housing Schemes which have their own 'on -site' care staff.
 These offer a opportunity for people to live in their own home with access to 24 hour personal care and support if needed, schemes may offer support to people who are frail or people who have dementia.

 Sheltered Housing is provided by private companies, Housing Associations and Local Councils.
-The Housing Options Service can help you to find local schemes including Milton Keynes Council Sheltered Housing / Sheltered Housing with Care or you can search the Adult Social Care Directory of Services.
+The Housing Options Service can help you to find local schemes including Milton Keynes Council Sheltered Housing / Sheltered Housing with Care or you can search the Adult Social Care and Health Directory.

 Care Homes provide support for people who can no longer remain safely in their own home even with support.
 Most homes provide long-term care and some homes also provide short term breaks and day care.

 - Care Homes without Nursing (Residential Homes) which provide accommodation, meals and twenty-four hour personal care but do not provide nursing care

 - Care Homes with Nursing for people who need regular nursing care, which is provided by a qualified nurse or under the direct supervision of a qualified nurse

 - Dual Registered Homes that provide both residential and nursing care and usually also provide a wider range of services.